nodejs/node/doc/api/stream.markdown

 #### Event: 'close'

-Emitted when the stream and any of its underlying resources (a file descriptor, for example) have been closed, no more events will be emitted, and no further computation will occur.
+Emitted when the stream and any of its underlying resources (a file descriptor, for example) have been closed.
+The event indicates that no more events will be emitted, and no further computation will occur.

 Not all streams will emit the 'close' event.